davidedantonio/bee-grid/docs/1.0/download.md

 ---
 layout: docs
 title: Download
-description: Download Beegrid to get compiled CSS source code, or include it via npm or include its classes via CDN.
+description: Download BeeGrid to get compiled CSS source code, or include it via npm or include its classes via CDN.
 redirect_from:
   - /docs/
   - /docs/1.0/